viko-ai/hugo-amp-theme/DOCS.md

 You should replace these images but ensure the appropriate aspect ratios are preserved.
 These images are also referenced in the generated ld+json microdata which is needed for AMP rich results.

+## List and single page templates

+We include a default list.html and single.html template which will render for all pages that don't have their own template.
+We also include a single.amp.html template.
+As the name implies, this renders an AMP version of a "single" page.

 ## Modifying individual pages

 ### Home page